sgouache/azuright/README.md

 * `cert-path` - Path to a locally trusted PEM or PFX certificate file path to enable HTTPS mode.
 * `cert-password` - Password for PFX file.
 Required when cert-path points to a PFX file.
 * `cert-key-path` - Path to a locally trusted PEM key file, required when cert-path points to a PEM file.
+* `skip-api-version-check` - Skip API version check.
+The default value is false.
+Needed to workaround "The API version xxxx-xx-xx is not supported by Azurite." error.

 ### Outputs